 However, some innovations have arisen as more journalistic data has become available.
 One good example is the development towards binary gender equality among people appearing in the media.
 The most traditional player in this field is the Global Media Monitoring Project (GMMP), carried out since 1995.
 The project monitors the share of women and men among the people appearing in the media worldwide.
 The researchers conduct the evaluation manually using carefully defined material.
 A few years ago, Prognosis, a Swedish innovation, automated this calculation using an Equality Bot, which reports the proportions of women and men in various online media outlets every day.
 The first gender meters introduced for media companies themselves hit the news in 2018 (hs.fi).
 Examples of the most advanced gender meters include the Gender Gap Tracker, a Canadian project based on the same technology as the News Source Diversity Meter.
 Another similar project is American Press Institute’s tool called Source Matters which supports automated, customizable source diversity tracking.

-These questions are partly qualitative.
 A meter based on machine analysis has only a limited ability to answer such questions.
 Interpretations and conclusions will remain the domain of researchers and media professionals.
-Quoting API again: “It’s not enough just to track source diversity.
+Quoting American Press Institute: “It’s not enough just to track source diversity.
 It also requires community listening, relationship building, time to develop new sources, training and coaching.”